What to do with kids at Disney’s Grand Floridian Resort!

 ELEGANT AND FAMILY FRIENDLY

-Once you see beyond the marble, white paint, and gilding, you will quickly notice that even Disney’s, arguably, fanciest hotel is family and kid friendly.
+Once you see beyond the marble, white paint, and gilding, you will quickly notice that even Disney’s, arguably, fanciest hotel is family and kid-friendly.

-Hidden Characters in the floors
+1. Search for Hidden Characters in the floors

 Send your children on a scavenger hunt for hidden Mickey’s, Mrs. Pots, Minnie Mouse, Pluto, and more.
 They are all encased in the marble floor that sprawls around the main entrance.